 Interesting accessories include extra spring packs carried on the front bumper, and brackets to help support the weight of the two big spare sand tires.

-Hotchkiss JH-101 Most interesting is the cyclonic air pre-filter on the fender, developed by Hotchkiss for desert use of its M201 military Jeep.
+Most interesting is the cyclonic air pre-filter on the fender, developed by Hotchkiss for the Sahara version of its M201 military Jeep.
 Sand removed from the air was drawn down the small pipe on the back of the fender and expelled by the by the exhaust system (see details at M201.com.)
 The spotlight on the windscreen was also a factory accessory (see M201.com.)

-In 1957 the French thought that trying to win the "hearts and minds" of Algerians might be a good strategy, and this was the subject of a short propaganda film called Képi Bleu ("Blue Caps") produced by the Service Cinématographique des Armées.
+In 1957 the French thought that trying to win the "hearts and minds" of Algerians might be a good strategy in the guerrilla war, and this was the subject of a short propaganda film called Képi Bleu ("Blue Caps"), produced by the SAC.

 The film shows a blue cap SAS officer heading out to a rural village in his black Jeep.
-It's a nice example of the JH-101, a version of the CJ-3B built by the French company Hotchkiss under licence from the Kaiser Corporation.
+It's a nice example of the JH-101, the version of the CJ-3B built by the French company Hotchkiss under licence from Willys.
+It's not the "Saharienne" version seen above, however.

 Hotchkiss Jeep built very few of its JH-101 version of the CJ-3B, concentrating instead on its updated M201 version of the Willys MB (see Jeeps in France on CJ3B.info.)
 About 3,500 of the high-hoods were produced between 1954 and 1960.
 Other than the fact that many actually had the old L-head "Go Devil" engine also used by Hotchkiss in the M201, the JH-101 had only minor differences from the Willys 3B.